Clover Food Lab: Pay What You Want Day

 Typically held on the first day of operations of a new Clover location, Pay What You Want Day allows the area to get to know the food and for the staff to work out their pace.
 In 2015, Pay What You Want Day was experienced in Central Square with the opening of CloverHFI.

 In 2016, Clover Food Lab opened the doors to three new locations and one food truck all featuring Pay What You Want Day.
 All proceeds made during the openings were donated to The Food Project.

-Kosher Certification
+Kosher certification

-Most Clover locations are certified kosher by Lighthouse Kosher, a kosher certification agency under Rabbi Barry Dolinger of Providence, RI.
+Most Clover locations are certified kosher by Lighthouse Kosher, which is not listed among the Acceptable Kashrus Agencies of the Chicago Rabbinical Council.